sivannavis/Neuro_Harmonilizer/README.md

 MSE loss and categorical crossentropy loss.

 ### To run the baseline: tension identifier
-1. initialize a chord recognition model from `crema`
+1. Initialize a chord recognition model from `crema`
 2. Get chord and tension metrics

 ### To run our method: neuro-harmonilizer